 LivePlan will help you include only what you need in your plan and reduce the time you spend on formatting and presenting.
 You’ll also get help building solid financial models that you can trust, without having to worry about getting everything right in a spreadsheet.

-Finally, it will transform your plan into a management tool that will help you easily compare your forecasts to your actual results.
+Finally, it will transform your plan into a performance management tool to help you easily compare your forecasts to your actual results.
 This makes it easy to track your progress and make adjustments as you go.

 So, whether you’re writing a plan to explore a new business idea, looking to raise money from investors, seeking a loan, or just trying to run your business better—a solid business plan built with LivePlan will help get you there.